huff-language/huff-docs/src/get-started/huff-by-example/README.md

 over the other.

 ### Macros
-Most of the time, Huff developers opt to use macros.
+Most of the time, Huff developers should opt to use macros.
 Each time a macro is invoked, the code within it is placed at the point of invocation.
 This is efficient in terms of runtime gas cost due to not having to jump to and from the macro's code, but it can quickly increase the size of the contract's bytecode if it is used commonly